Skip to main content

 No. UV lights and air filters do different jobs.
 The filter captures dust and particles as air passes through, while the UV light shines on surfaces inside the air handler.
 You still need to replace your air filter regularly, even with a UV system installed.

-Will a UV light fix existing mold problems?
+the homeowner a UV light fix existing mold problems?

 A UV light is a great tool for ongoing control, but if there is already heavy mold buildup or an active moisture problem, those issues need to be corrected first.
 In this project, we ensured the air handler was suitable for UV installation and that there were no obvious unresolved failures before adding the UV system.